Davr1/Guilded-Emoji-Replace/README.md

 Requires [ReGuilded](https://reguilded.dev/) or a [browser extension](https://github.com/openstyles/stylus/) for css injection

-Emoji sheets and individual images are imported from [iamcal/emoji-data](https://github.com/iamcal/emoji-data/)

-Emoji packs can be switched out in the `theme.css` file - by default each pack uses 64x64 images for standalone emojis (used in chat, user statuses etc) and 32x32 emojis in the emoji picker (stored in one large "sheet", as a grid of emojis)
+Emoji packs can be switched out in the `theme.css` file - by default each pack uses 64x64 images for standalone emojis (used in chat, user statuses etc) and 32x32 emojis in the emoji picker (if available, stored in one large "sheet" as a grid of emojis)

 # Available emoji packs
 - [Apple](#apple)